alzwded/LCDGameEmu/NOTES.md

 The clock visible to the outside world is the internal one that runs at 100/200ms intervals.
 State transitions happen at this interval.
 Upon a transition, the code assigned to that transition will trigger.
 The internal code interpretation is done "instantaneuously", i.e. at the host's CPU speed.
 This emulated the hard-wired behaviour many of these things seem to have.

-On the communication between the GUI and the backend
+On the communication between the GUI and the BackEnd
 ====================================================

 BackEnd